 I’ve lived with my family in a small apartment with small dressers for more than 10 years.
 I know how hard to keep things in their place if you’re not well-organized.

-Clean out everything from the closets when season change.
+Clean out everything from the closets when the season change.
 Purge the unwanted items before reorganizing your closet.
 Rotate your fall/winter clothes with your spring/summer clothes.
 This ritual helps to easily access your clothes and keep your closets organized.

 Experience Over Material Things

 Learning how to utilize every square inch in tiny spaces is challenging especially when you’ve kids.
-Kids love toys and toys can be occupied every space in your house.
+Kids love toys and toys can be occupied in every space in your house.
 A practical storage solution and a habit of minimizing toys are essential to keep toys under control.

 Minimizing the number of toys and decluttering them regularly.
 Fewer toys are good enough for them to play with.

 Do you have any minimalist habits helping you to make your life easier?
 Share in the comment and I’d love to know.